-The intrepid author would have traveled to major airports of the world, taken photographs, picked images that best described the country visited.
+The intrepid author would have traveled to major airports of the world, taken photographs, picked images that best describe the country visited.

-This Narita Airport in Tokyo has stylized Samurai warriors, gentle and inscrutable Asian women holding fans partially obscuring their emotions, upscale shops with duty free items for world travelers.
-There are a few English words on signs to help visitors, but the scribbles on signs reminds you that you are halfway around the world that is dark when you usually turn on your coffeemaker and let the dogs out.
+This Narita Airport in Tokyo shows me stylized Samurai warriors, gentle and inscrutable Asian women holding fans partially obscuring their emotions, upscale shops with duty free items for world travelers.
+There are a few English words on signs to help visitors, but the scribbles on signs remind me that I am halfway around the world and it is dark when it is usually light.

 Somewhere in this airport, there must be a Memorial to those who died at Hiroshima, victims of the world’s first nuclear explosion.